-- the gain is effectively connected with the conduct by you of a U.S. trade or business (and, if required by an applicable income tax treaty, is treated as attributable to a permanent establishment maintained by you in the United States) and you meet the certification requirements described below (See "-Income or Gain Effectively Connected with a U.S. Trade or Business"); or - you are an individual who has been present in the United States for 183 days or more in the taxable year of disposition and certain other requirements are met.
+- the gain is effectively connected with the conduct by you of a U.S. trade or business (and, if required by an applicable income tax treaty, is treated as attributable to a permanent establishment maintained by you in the United States) (See "-Income or Gain Effectively Connected with a U.S. Trade or Business"); or - you are an individual who has been present in the United States for 183 days or more in the taxable year of disposition and certain other requirements are met.